More in Category: Reading Activities

 Stepping on the Cracks – Discussion Questions

 Stepping on the Cracks, the middle grades novel by Mary Downing Hahn, introduces thought-provoking themes as it relates its story of life on the home front during World War II.
 Here are some of these themes along with questions for class discussion.
-Some of the questions are about the novel itself or its […]
+Some of the questions are about the novel itself or its time period; […]

 Reading Comprehension